 Cutting and securing the legs.
 Another very simple step (this project is all pretty simple, huh?).
 Here we will cut four pieces of 4″ x 4″ x 15″.

 Once the cuts are made, secure the legs to each corner using the screws and a drill.
 Use a square to verify the legs are straight and that they will be perpendicular to the ground.

-Pre drill all the holes and make sure the legs are straight as this will make the table sit level and look proper if done correctly.
+Pre-drill all the holes and make sure the legs are straight as this will make the table sit level and look proper if done correctly.

 Laying out the stars.
-For this step, I had to think a little bit of how best to accomplish it and make it look neat.
+For this step, I had to think a little bit about how best to accomplish it and make it look neat.
 The idea I came up with, although time consumptive, worked very well.
 I began by going into Microsoft Project and laying out each of the stars on a workspace the same size as the flags.
 Once this was done, I printed them out, cut them out, and glued them together to make a large stencil.
-Next secure the stencil to the table (make sure its straight).
+Next, secure the stencil to the table (make sure it’s straight).
 I used this stencil to then trace each star, using a ruler and a pen.
 You can see from the photos it leaves a faint outline in the wood.
 I did this for all 50 stars and then touched up a few areas to make sure I could see them.

 Engrave the stars.
-Pretty self explanatory, take the Dremel and color in the space (engrave) between the stars.
+Pretty self-explanatory, take the Dremel and color in the space (engrave) between the stars.
 I was fortunate enough to have a flex shaft attachment which made this a little easier.
 Use a pointed bit when making the tips of the stars.

 Take your time and be careful.
 There is no reason to rush this step as this creates one of the most prominent and unique features of the whole project.

 Congratulations on a job well done!
 You have now, before, a simple project that you can be very proud of and will certainly gather quite a few “wows” at the next outing.
 You could certainly use some clear sealant to the table at this point to make sure it does not get stained.
 Other than that, the table is complete.